RTEMS/rtems-docs/eng/req/items.rst

     The attribute value shall be an :ref:`SpecTypeIntegerOrString`.
 The action asserts that the action value is greater than the attribute value.

+assert-in-set
+    The attribute value shall be a list.
+Each list element shall be an :ref:`SpecTypeIntegerOrString`.
+The action asserts that the action value is in the attribute value set.

 assert-int16
     The attribute shall have no value.
 The action asserts that the action value is a valid signed 16-bit integer.